Montgomery St. Peter Montgomery St. Peter

 Kuranda Scenic Railway.
 A historic railway with scenic views of the Kuranda Forest, its gorges, ridges, rivers and waterfalls.
 Antique carriages shuttle passengers along a series of twists, tunnels and bridges between Cairns and the Kuranda Village.
 The journey lasts about 2 hours including a brief stop at Barron Falls Lookout.
 Reserve tickets in advance here.

 Barron Falls.
 A massive rainforest waterfall in the Barron Gorge.
 A trickling stream of water flows over the craggily black stone gorge and cliffside pools during the dry season.
-It’s raging waters are best seen during the wet season from December to February.
+Its raging waters are best seen during the wet season from December to February.

 Stoney Creek Falls.
 A cascading waterfall flowing down the face of tall rocky cliff.
 It’s visible from the Scenic Railway.